Blog downtime: I got a job and changed the host of Joulsen

 Personal logistics

 After graduating I was no longer eligible for student housing, so I had to move away from my studio apartment.
-The empty rooms of my new, and much larger, apartment made me uncomfortable, so I had to buy a lot of furniture.
-I also had to figure out transport and social security and a bazillion other things.
-Decision fatigue took a toll on me, causing me to neglect my blog and hobbies for a long time.
+The empty rooms of my new and much larger apartment made me uncomfortable, so I had to buy a lot of furniture.
+I love second-hand shopping, but sourcing an entire apartment second hand is not easy, if you want any sort of cohesion in your interior design.

 Rocky transition to Cloudflare

 I used to host my blog on the free tier of the cloud computing company Netlify.
 This suits me perfectly - this site is static & simple, has few visitors and is therefore very low in bandwidth usage.
 Recent news broke showing some poor free tier user being sent a $104 000 bill for his static website.
-The bill was eventually wavered, but the incoherent response from the support team had me shaken to the point I deleted my site of their platform.
+The bill was eventually wavered, but I still wanted off the platform.

 I switched to Cloudflare Pages, a platform very similar to Netlify provided by the network service company Cloudflare.